TNishimoto/dynamic_r_index/README.md

 ### print_index.out

-This executable file shows the information about a given index.
+This executable file shows the information about a given dynamic r-index or dynamic FM-index.
-The following are the command-line options:

 ```
-usage: ./print_index.out --input_file_path=string [options] ...
-options:
+Command-line options:
   -i, --input_file_path     The file path to the dynamic r-index or the dynamic FM-index (string)
   -o, --output_text_path    The path to the file where the text will be written (string [=])
   -b, --output_bwt_path     The path to the file where the BWT will be written (string [=])
   -?, --help                print this message
 ```

-The following is an example of how to execute this file.

 ```
+## Example
 % ./build_r_index.out -i ../examples/ab.txt -o ab$.dri -c "$"
 % ./print_index.out -i ab$.dri -o ab$2.txt -b ab$2.bwt